 - 1 cup milk (or heavy cream)

-- 3 tbsp butter (or coconut oil)
+- 3 tablespoon butter (or coconut oil)

 - Chop the potatoes into bite sized pieces and put them in a large pan on the stove.